 - The piston goes up, emptying the burned air-fuel mixture through the exhaust pipe.

-- Repeating the process from step 1
+- Repeat the process from step 1

 That’s the function of a four-stroke engine that is fitted in almost all modern car engines.
-There are some older cars that are using a 2-stroke engine but I will not go through that procedure in this article.
+There are some older cars that use a 2-stroke engine but I will not go through that procedure in this article.
 If you are interested in how a two-stroke engine works, you can check out this article: Two-stroke engine